HamburgChimps/apple-notes-liberator/README.md

 # Apple Notes Liberator

 Free your Apple Notes data from Notes.app.
-Currently only extracts Note titles, text, and tables, but support for extracting more data is planned.
+Currently extracts Note folders, titles, text, and tables, and support for extracting more data is planned.

 > Note: This project is in early development.
 Bugs are sure to be lurking.
 Please [open an issue][0] or a [pull request][1] should you encounter one!
 Also feel free to do the same if you would like to request a feature.